msolpera/pyUPMASK/README.md

 Alternatively you can install the packages in your system directly using `pip`, but this method is not recommended.

-The latest version of the code can be obtained as a compressed file in [Releases](https://github.com/asteca/ASteCA/releases).
-Once downloaded, simply extract its contents anywhere in your system.
+Once you have downloaded the pyUPMASK compressed file from GitHub, simply extract its contents anywhere in your system.

 ## Running